19TH CENTURY IRELAND

 In 1845 a large part of the Irish population lived on potatoes and buttermilk.
-It was an adequate diet but if anything happened to the potato crop there would be disaster.
+It was an adequate diet but if anything happened to the potato crop there would be a disaster.
 In 1845 potato blight hit Ireland.
 Peel, the British Prime Minister, appointed a scientific committee to study the disease.
-Unfortunately they did not understand its true nature.
+Unfortunately, they did not understand its true nature.

 Faced with famine Peel started relief works to provide work for the starving.
 (Peel was reluctant to give away free food).
 The potato blight returned in 1846.
-By 1847 the situation was so bad that Peel's successor, Lord John Russell realised direct relief was necessary and soup kitchens were set up.
+By 1847 the situation was so bad that Peel's successor, Lord John Russell realized direct relief was necessary and soup kitchens were set up.
 Private charity also struggled to cope with the calamity.

 However hundreds of thousands of people died each year of starvation and disease such as cholera, typhus and dysentery.
 (In their weakened condition people had little resistance to disease).